khaled-11/job-finder-bot/README.md

 Go to [Wit.ai](http://wit.ai) website, and create new App.
 In the app dashboard, click setting and copy the "Server Access Token".
 Add it for the WIT_KEY field in the .env file.

+## Run the App:

+Now, we have completed the required environment variables and the App is ready to run.
+If you use your local machine, open a new terminal and navigate to the App main folder.
+Run the command ``` node index.js ``` to start the App server.
+If you use Ealsic Beanstalk, the variables wil be updated automatically.
+You may need to comment the ``` callbackSetup ``` import and invoke from the code before deploying to Ealsic Beanstalk.
+In this case, update the Callback URL manually in the developer account.

 ### Save the API: